PluralKit/PluralKit/docs/content/posts/2025-09-08-components-v2.md

 example being when querying message info with the ❓ reaction) also, until we migrate those parts of the bot to use Components V2.

-the old embed-based cards will be removed from the bot in future - although we do not have any specific timeframe in mind for this yet.
+the old embed-based cards **will be removed from the bot in future** - although we do not have any specific timeframe in mind for this yet. because of this, we will not be supporting a way to persistently show the old cards (such as a config option) - the `-show-embed` flag is the only way to pull up the old cards when using a command to query info.

 ### in closing

-we hope that this gives you a bit more context as to why we've made this change - although there are some new design choices here, this was not a change made just for the sake of changing.
+we hope that this gives you a bit more context as to why we've made this change - although there are some new design choices here, this was not a change made just for the sake of changing. moving to Components V2 not only gives us a lot more freedom to do things that weren't previously possible, but means we can fix a lot of the long-standing issues with PK cards!

+we know this is a significant change for PluralKit, but we hope you can understand that this is a change for the better.

 a lot of the decisions that went into the new versions of the cards were iterated on with feedback from members of the community who help beta test new PluralKit features - i want to thank those people immensely for their input!

+if you'd like to help beta-test new features in future, check out the pins in the `#beta-testing` channel in [the support server](https://discord.gg/PczBt78) for the beta testing announcement role.

-if you have any questions, please let us know in [the support server](https://discord.gg/PczBt78).
+if you have any questions, please let us know in the support server!